cool-guys-bfc2/codport-shell/README.md

 node(equivalent to the NodeJS compiler)
 # Changelog
 Now, when you install a package, it installs and runs any installer packages.
-For example, when installing "pyrun", it installs and runs "python"
+For example, when installing "pyrun", it installs and runs "python".